Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 <h2 id="h_01JA7E8H963VYQV6BNR6TB9489">Retrieving and Presenting Feedback Widgets</h2>
 <p>
   Once you've created widgets in your dashboard, you can easily access their related information as a list linked to the current user's device ID.
-Each SDK provides a function called <code>getAvailableFeedbackWidgets</code> to retrieve feedback widgets.
+Most of the SDKs provides a function called <code>getAvailableFeedbackWidgets</code> to retrieve feedback widgets.
 Please note that each platform may require specific parameters.
 </p>